santhushark/Bank-Application-Backend/README.md

-# JYL

-Basic bank Application realized using Java Hibernate and Mysql
+Basic bank Application realized using Java Spring boot and Mysql